paolomonella/romualdus/README.md

 ### Transcription and OCR files

-Original files:
+Original files (all .xml files are valid TEI P5 XML):

-- `a.xml`: complete transcription of MS A
+- `a.xml`: complete TEI XML transcription of MS A
     - only the first paragraphs have been transcribed at the graphematic layer
     - the other have been transcribed at the alphabetic layer only
     - for paragraphs from g116.6-118.8 through g163.1-163.5 I only transcribed major variants